Gift Acceptance Policy

 *GFA World's field partners are independent of GFA World and are solely responsible for the oversight of their national missionaries.
 GFA World provides funding for national missionaries and serves as a conduit of communication between the mission field and the sponsor.

-GFA World's Bridge of Hope Programme
+GFA World's Child Sponsorship Programme

 The knowledge that you are praying for them provides the spiritual connection that will help them understand there is a God who loves them even more than you do.
 This is also critical in helping them understand they are not alone, but rather they are part of something that is much bigger than them: the Body of Christ, which loves and cares for them personally.